snap-stanford/snap/contrib/ICL-bigclam_speedup/README.md

 ```

 ## Running the code

 Note: While the code is tested to be compilable and running on MacOSX and Linux machines.
-The effect of parallel computing can only be seen on a Linux machine.
+The effect of parallel computing can only be seen on a Linux machine on our side.
 We therefore **recommend you to run the following commands on a Linux machine to verify our claims**.

 First compile the code (you need to have `make` and `g++` installed):